pnwairfire/bluesky/docs/usage.md

 Notice:
  - "foo" and "bar" were ignored (though left in the recorded raw input)
- - "ecoregion" got moved under "growth" > location"
+ - "ecoregion" got moved under "activity" > location"

 #### Merge